-There are several clubs at Vance.
-Listed below are those that have been most successful.
-Others may be offered if there is interest and faculty sponsorship.
-Community-sponsored clubs also meet at Vance but must comply with rules for any non-school group using a public-school building.
+There are several clubs at Tennessee Middle.
+If there is interest and faculty sponsorship other clubs may be available.
+Community-sponsored clubs also meet at Tennessee Middle but must comply with rules for any non-school group using a public-school building.

 - BETA Club An honor club for eighth graders; membership is by invitation and is based on grades in the 7th grade.
-To be eligible, the student must have an "A" average in at least five subjects; if the average of the sixthsubject is below an "A", it must be at least an "85." - Book Club This club meets every few weeks to discuss the current book selection. - Drama Club Come join the Drama Club as we take the stage by storm in several productions that will be hared with our school and the community 10

-- L.E.A.P.
-Students receive tutoring, computer time, recreation, and hand-on activities, as well as opportunity toparticipate in other after-school activities. - TSA Technology Student Association is a national organization of students engaged in science, technology, engineering and mathematics (STEM) Through competitions with other schools, students are challenged to useand improve their STEM skills in both team and individual events such as communication, design and engineering, environmental systems, transportation, and manufacturing/construction. - Tutoring Morning and afternoon tutoring sessions may be available where students can get extra help on anysubject.
+To be eligible, the student must have an "A" average in at least five subjects; if the average of the sixth subject is below an "A", it must be at least an "85." - Book Club This club meets every few weeks to discuss the current book selection. - Drama Club Come join the Drama Club as we take the stage by storm in several productions that will be shared with our school and the community - L.E.A.P.
+Students receive tutoring, computer time, recreation, and hand-on activities, as well asopportunity to participate in other after-school activities. - Shooting Stars- An all-inclusive spirit squad for people of varying abilities.
+The mission of this squad is to spread school spirit in areas you typically don't find cheerleaders; sports like volleyball, soccer, or baseball as well as organizations, clubs, and our community. - TSA Technology Student Association is a national organization of students engaged in science, technology, engineering and mathematics (STEM) Through competitions with other schools, students are challenged to use and improve their STEM skills in both team and individual events such as communication, design and engineering, environmental systems, transportation, and manufacturing/construction. - Tutoring Morning and afternoon tutoring sessions may be available where students can get extrahelp on any subject.
 Students and Parents/guardians will be notified about these opportunities as they become available.